sebajara/covid19/README.md

 This is a collection of resources, visualizations, and analysis regarding the Covid-19 pandemic.
-For now it includes some graphical representations, and an example on how to use Gaussian Process to infer the rates of positive cases and deaths with time and with respect to each other.
+For now it includes some graphical representations, and an example on how to use Gaussian Process to infer the rates (US only for now).

 Once the epidemic passes the goal will be to correlate the dynamics of individual countries and US' states with their respective responses, as well as some socio-economic metrics.

 ## Countries